 Completely-in-Canal (CIC) Hearing Aids

 The final hearing aid style addressed here is a Completely-in-Canal (CIC) hearing aid.
 This device sits entirely inside the ear and is an alternative for those who experience moderate hearing loss.
-The nice quality about this aid is that it’s totally hidden within your ear.
+The nice quality of this hearing aid is that it’s totally hidden within your ear.
 The Completely-in-Canal devices are custom designed for each individual’s ear canal.

 Everyone needs something a little different—whether you want to turn up the volume on a friend’s voice or need to press the “on” button for sound in general.
-Either way, hopefully you now know which types of hearing aids will work best for you.
+Either way, hopefully, you now know which types of hearing aids will work best for you.